jcode109tech/Bookish/README.md

 # MERN Bookstore Application

 ## Overview
-The **MERN Bookstore Application** is a [full-stack] Backend web application designed to manage a collection of books.
+The **ME"R"N Bookstore Application** is a [full-stack] Backend web application designed to manage a collection of books.
 It features user authentication, authorization, and logging capabilities, built using the **MERN stack**: MongoDB, Express, React, and Node.js.

 ## Features
 - **User Authentication & Authorization**: Secure user registration, login, and role-based access control.